Nothing Happens

 Nothing Happens is the debut studio album by American band Wallows.
-It was released on March 22, 2019 through Atlantic Records.
+It was released on March 22, 2019, through Atlantic Records.

 Background

 Dylan Minnette, Cole Preston, and Braeden Lemasters had been making music together long before the release of Nothing Happens.
 From meeting in a music class, the three boys grew into close friends and musical partners.
 Finally, in 2017, going by the name Wallows, the group put out plenty of music leading up to their debut album.

 On February 1, 2019, Wallows released the album's first single "Are You Bored Yet?", featuring Clairo.
-A subsequent music video was also released the same day with a cameo of Noah Centineo.
+A subsequent music video was also released the same day with a cameo from Noah Centineo.

 The album's second single "Scrawny" was released on February 18, 2019, whilst the third single "Sidelines" was released on March 8, 2019.
 "Scrawny"s music video was released alongside the album on March 22, 2019.

 Nothing Happens was written and produced by Braeden Lemasters (guitar and vocals), Cole Preston (guitar and drums), Dylan Minnette (guitar and vocals), and along with Grammy winner John Congleton.
 Dylan Minnette was previously known for starring in the Netflix series 13 Reasons Why.
 Shortly after the season aired, Dylan announced his band "Wallows" and their first single, titled "Pleaser".

 Wallows' began working on Nothing Happens in 2018, shortly after releasing their first EP Spring.
 Before 2017, Wallows were known as different band names, "The Feaver" and "The Narwhals".

 In an interview by "Recording Academy", the band members discuss how they felt about finishing the album.
 Lemasters describes their repertoire from their first single, until the last song on Nothing Happens, represents a chapter of their lives and how they are looking forward to exploring new ways of expression with upcoming music.